vfarcic/devops24/manuscript/04-helm.md

   install: true
 ```

-Even though the order is slightly different, we can easily confirm that the values are the same as those we defined in `helm/jenkins-values.yml`, with the exception of the `HostName` which was overwritten through the `--set` install argument.
+Even though the order is slightly different, we can easily confirm that the values are the same as those we defined in `helm/jenkins-values.yml`.
+The exception is the `HostName` which was overwritten through the `--set` argument.

 Now that we explored how to use Helm to deploy publicly available Charts, we'll turn our attention towards development.
 Can we leverage the power behind Charts for our applications?